Contact: Shannon Bugos, Senior Policy Analyst, (202) 463-8270 x113

 Both Russia and the United States announced that they met New START limitations by Feb.
 5, 2018.
 For more information about current nuclear forces under the treaty, see

-The New Strategic Arms Reduction Treaty (New START) was signed April 8, 2010 in Prague by Russia and the United States and entered into force on Feb.
+The New Strategic Arms Reduction Treaty (New START) was signed April 8, 2010, in Prague by the United States and Russia and entered into force on Feb.
 5, 2011.
 New START replaced the 1991 START I treaty, which expired December 2009, and superseded the 2002 Strategic Offensive Reductions Treaty (SORT), which terminated when New START entered into force.

 New START continues the bipartisan process of verifiably reducing U.S. and Russian strategic nuclear arsenals begun by former Presidents Ronald Reagan and George H.W.
 Bush.
 New START is the first verifiable U.S.-Russian nuclear arms control treaty to take effect since START I in 1994.

 The United States and Russia agreed on Feb.
 3, 2021, to extend New START by five years, as allowed by the treaty text, until Feb.
 5, 2026.

 New START includes a main treaty text with a preamble and sixteen articles; a protocol with definitions, verification procedures, and agreed statements; and technical annexes to the protocol.